 top of page

-• Writer's pictureHans Faber
+Writer's pictureHans Faber

 Like Father, Unlike Son

 The Battle of Tours in 732 was a turning point in the wars against the Umayyad Caliphate.
 The Caliphate was one of the biggest empires in history, but it lost this battle.
 At the confluence of the rivers Clain and Vienne, the Franks, led by statesman maior domo Charles Martel, only just managed to defeat the great army of emir Abdul Rahman Al Ghafiqi, governor of al-Andalus ‘Andalusia’.
 Historians estimate tens of thousands of soldiers died.
 In the run-up to this historic battle, a small Frankish army delayed the advancement of the Saracen ‘Arab‘ army into Francia.
 Near the modern villages of Lupiac and Bassoues both armies clashed twice.
 The Franks won at the end, narrowly, but at the cost of its commander’s life.
-He became known as Fris ’Frisian’, and was the son of king Radbod of Frisia.
+He became known as Fris ’Frisian’, and was the son of King Radbod of Frisia.
 Fris was declared a saint.
 To this very day, in times of crises, people of the region pray for the help of Saint Fris.

 Now how did that all happen?

 King Radbod (also named Redbad), the early-medieval heathen king of Frisia, nicknamed the Enemy of God by the Franks, and his very own blood fighting for those same Christian Franks in the south of Francia?
-In our post In debt to the beastly Westfrisians (2017), we already briefly mentioned the legend of the son of king Radbod.
+In our blog post In debt to the beastly Westfrisians (2017), we already briefly mentioned the legend of the son of King Radbod.
 That legend, based on the Vita Vulframni ‘Life of Wulfram’ written around 800, recounts how Radbod's son was baptised and "freed from the flesh", and died soon after.
 Unfortunately, no name of the son is given.
 Was he Fris perhaps?

-Anyway, those readers who are interested in the saga of Saint Magnus can read our post Magnus’ Choice.
+Anyway, those readers who are interested in the saga of Saint Magnus can read our blog post Magnus’ Choice.
 The Origins of the Frisian Freedom.

 Saint Fris